wardz/DRList-1.0/README.md

         -- This is the unlocalized category name, used for API functions. local category = DRList:GetCategoryBySpellID(spellID)
-        if not category or category == "knockback" then return end -- knockback is experimental, ignore for now unless you know what you're doing
+        if not category or category == "knockback" then return end -- knockback category is experimental, you can keep it if you want but it is not that accurate.

         -- Check if unit that got Crowd Control aura is a player -- You might also want to check if it's hostile or not depending on your needs